mauryaekta/Ekta/README.md

 # Ekta Maurya
-I'm Ekta Maurya Form Surat, Gujarat.
-I have Completed Graduation in BAC from VNSGU.I'm A Web Developer.
-I really Enjoy Learning Language and Framework.
-I'm currently working as MERN stuck developer.
+Hi, I'm Ekta Maurya from Surat, Gujarat.
+I'm a web developer with a focus on the MERN stack.
+I enjoy the art of coding and continuous learning.
+Let's create something amazing together! 🚀

 ## Skills And Experience
 * 🅰 Angular